sparkflows/sparkflows-docs/docs/operations/performance.rst

 you can increase maximum to ``-Xmx4096m``

-above parameter can be updated in ``run-fire-server.sh`` and restrt the Fire server
+above parameter can be updated in ``run-fire.sh`` and restrt the Fire server

 ::